Aspects of kink-like structures in 2D dilaton gravity: The model and its stability

-It is known from the literature that the Einstein tensor in 2D is zero.
-So to describe a model in 2D gravity, it is necessary to extend the Einstein-Hilbert action.
-An immediate way to extend Einstein gravity occurs when introducing a dilaton field $\phi$, coupled non-minimally with the metric.
+We know from the literature that the Einstein tensor in 2D is null.
+Thus, to describe a model in 2D gravity, it is necessary to extend the Einstein-Hilbert action.
+An immediate way to extend Einstein's gravity occurs when introducing a dilaton field coupled non-minimally with the metric.
 Given this consideration, let us consider the MMSS-type action \cite{Mann}:

 where $R$ is the Ricci scalar, $\kappa$ is the gravitational coupling, $\phi$ is the dilaton field, and $\psi$ is a real scalar field.